Andrew47/thermostat_javascript/README.md

 ## Usage

-Open index.html.
-You should see the following:
+* Open index.html.
-![alt 'image of screen'][/image_of_screen.png]

-Click 'Up' and 'Down' to change the displayed temperature.
+* Click 'Up' and 'Down' to change the displayed temperature.

+* Click 'Power Saving Mode' to toggle a 25C cap on the maximum temperature that can be set.

+* Click 'Reset Temperature' to reset the temperature to 20C.

+* Type the name of a city and then click 'What is the weather?' to get the weather for that city.

 ## Contributors